Norris Wright Cuney: Career

 Cuney entered the race for Galveston mayor in 1875 but lost.
 He similarly lost bids for the state House of Representatives and Senate in 1876 and 1882, respectively.
 The latter election was after Reconstruction had officially ended in the South with the withdrawal of federal troops.
 In 1883, Cuney was elected alderman of the twelfth district on the Galveston City Council.

 In 1882, Cuney was appointed to the higher position of special inspector for customs at the port.
 In 1883 he began a stevedore business, employing 500 black dock workers loading and unloading ships.
 He later organized the black dockworkers into a labor union known as the "Colored Screwmen's Benevolent Association".
 At the time white unions controlled the labor market on the docks.
 Cuney pushed black workers to cross white picket lines and accept lower wages to increase the black presence on the docks and weaken white bargaining power against them.
 He recruited additional black dock workers from New Orleans.
 Though inequities remained, the Trades Assembly was gradually forced to re-evaluate its racial policies and grant concessions.
 In 1889 Cuney was appointed as the US Collector of Customs for the port, the highest-ranking federal appointee position of a black in the late 19th-century South.

 In 1886, Cuney was elected as the Texas national committeeman in the Republican Party and became the Texas party chairman, the most powerful position of any African American in the South during that century.
 Cuney's popularity enabled him to shape the Republican Party in Texas; his opponents, white and black, were initially unable to challenge his authority in most matters.
 His role and his importance became nationally recognized, and his accomplishments were reported by The New York Times.

 Cuney's elevation to the Texas Republican chairmanship aggravated some white Republicans in Texas and nationwide.
-Since Emancipation, many whites in the young Republican party had worried about alienating Southern whites if blacks were allowed to gain too much influence in the party.
+Since Lincoln's Emancipation Proclamation, many whites in the young Republican party had worried about alienating Southern whites if blacks were allowed to gain too much influence in the party.
 Although initially the power of the black vote was seen favorably by the party leaders, this sentiment gradually changed.
 At the 1888 Republican National Convention, a group of conservative whites attempted to have a number of important black leaders expelled, leading Cuney to coin the term Lily-White Movement to describe the trend.
 Cuney maintained control of the party in Texas for a time.
 The majority of the state's population was white, and most were affiliated with the Democratic Party.
 Some smaller planters and yeomen farmers joined the Republican Party.